 One of the unique aspects of the Allen School is its ability to extend research work and apply its findings across the world.
 Our team members work with local communities in Kenya and assist them with a variety of human and animal health related challenges.
 Our team is most known for its work in rabies elimination, antimicrobial resistance, and global disease surveillance.

-WSU’s Paul G. Allen School for Global Animal Health is leading the USAID Feed the Future Animal Health Innovation Lab (AHIL) based in Nairobi, Kenya.
-Working with regional partners, the AHIL will identify interventions to address livestock diseases, particularly East Coast Fever (ECF), develop capacity in-country in both research training, and institutional development for long-term impact.
-This is a 5-year, $6 million grant, with opportunity to grow to $16 million.
+WSU’s Paul G. Allen School for Global Animal Health is leading the USAID Feed the Future Animal Health Innovation Lab (AHIL) focused in Nairobi, Kenya.
+Working with regional partners, the Feed the Future Innovation Lab will identify interventions to address livestock diseases, particularly East Coast Fever (ECF), develop capacity in-country in both research training, and institutional development for long-term impact.

 In August 2020, the Paul G. Allen School for Global Animal Health launched development of the Center for Research in Emerging Infectious Diseases (CREID) in Nairobi, Kenya to support response to outbreaks of emerging infectious diseases such as COVID-19.
 The Center will have the capacity to address infectious disease outbreaks in eastern and central Africa (ECA) and have an immediate impact to save lives.

 The CREID-ECA program is led by M. Kariuki Njenga, and funded by NIH/NIAID.

 People who own livestock are better able to feed their families, send their children to school and provide for their medical needs.